chuck-durst/no_comment/README.md

 # no_comment
-This program allows to easily remove comments on specifics files.
+This program allows easily removal of comments on specifics files.

 Usage: ./no_comment [FILES_NAMES]